Cross-validation Approaches for Multi-study Predictions: Introduction

 \section{Introduction}

-It is increasingly common for researchers to have access to multiple ($K > 1$) studies and datasets to answer the same or strictly related scientific questions \citep{klein2014data,kannan2016public,manzoni2018genome}.
-Although datasets from multiple studies may contain the same outcome variable $Y$ and covariates $X$ (for example, patient survival and pre-treatment prognostic profiles in clinical studies), the $(X, Y)$ joint distributions $P_1, \ldots, P_K$ are typically different, due to distinct study populations, study designs and technological artifacts \citep{simon2003pitfalls,rhodes2004large,patil2015test,sinha2017assessment}.
-In this article, we discuss the task of developing prediction models using multiple datasets, accounting for potential differences between the $(P_k, k = 1,\ldots,K)$ study-specific distributions.
-In this multi-study setting we focus on two classes of \textit{prediction functions} (PFs) which have distinct goals: \textit{generalist} and \textit{specialist} PFs.
+It is increasingly common for researchers to have access to multiple studies and datasets to address the same or closely related prediction questions \citep{kannan2016public,manzoni2018genome}.
+Although datasets from $K>1$ studies may contain the same outcome variable $Y$ (e.g., patient survival) and predictors $X$ (e.g., pre-treatment prognostic profiles in clinical studies), the joint distributions $P_1, \ldots, P_K$ of $(X, Y)$ across these $K$ studies are typically different, owing to distinct study populations, study designs and study-specific technological artifacts \citep{patil2015test,sinha2017assessment}.
+In this article, we consider building \textit{prediction functions} (PFs) for future unseen studies using multiple datasets, while accounting for potential differences in the study-specific distributions $P_1, \ldots, P_K$.
+We consider $P_k$'s to be random objects and the heterogeneity across them to be described by a hyper-distribution of distributions.

-Generalist predictions are directed toward studies $(K+1, K+2, \ldots)$ that are not included in the available data collection.
-The strategy to develop a generalist PF depends on relations and similarities between studies.
-For example, the study-specific geographic areas or assays can be relevant in the development of prediction models.
-If studies are considered exchangeable, i.e. joint analyses are invariant to permutations of the study indices $k$, then a model which consistently predicts accurately across all $K$ available studies is a good candidate for generalist use to predict $Y$ in other studies $k > K$.
-Generalist PFs have been studied in the literature \citep{sutton2008recent,tseng2012comprehensive,pasolli2016machine} and several contributions are based on hierarchical models \citep{warn2002bayesian,babapulle2004hierarchical,higgins2009re}.
-If the exchangeability assumption is inadequate, then joint models for multiple studies can incorporate information on relevant relations between studies \citep{moreno2012unifying}.
-For example, when $K$ datasets are representative of different time points $t_1 < t_2 < . . . < t_K$, one can incorporate potential cycles or long-term trends.
+We use the term generalist, as in \cite{bernau2014cross}, to indicate that we wish to make prediction in studies $K+1, K+2, \ldots$ that are not included in the training data collection.
+Strategies to develop a generalist PF depend on relations and similarities between studies.
+If studies can be considered exchangeable, i.e. $P_k$ can be assumed to be invariant to permutations of the study indices $1, \ldots, K$, then a model that consistently predicts accurately across all $K$ training studies is a good candidate for generalist predictions in unseen studies $k > K$.
+Generalist PFs have been studied from meta-analytic perspectives \citep{tseng2012comprehensive,pasolli2016machine} and using hierarchical models \citep{ventz2020integration,rashid2020modeling}, often assuming study exchangeability.
+If the exchangeability assumption is inadequate, joint models for multiple studies can incorporate information on relevant relations between studies \citep{moreno2012unifying}.
+For example, when $K$ datasets are representative of different time points, one can incorporate potential cycles or long-term trends.